-Badges: House Award badges and badges denoting office, such a Form Captain, Games Captain, Star, Bronze, Vice/Head of House, and games colours should be worn by those entitled to do so.
-No other badges should be worn.

-Jewellery: A chain with a religious symbol may be worn around the neck.
+- Badges: House Award badges, games badges and badges denoting office should be worn by those entitled to do so.
+No other badges should be worn. - Jewellery: A chain with a religious symbol may be worn around the neck.
 Watches may be worn.
-Body piercing is not acceptable.
-A discreet item of jewellery may be worn.
-Students may wear simple silver or gold stud earrings (plain metal, no costume jewels) one in each ear.

-Nail Polish and Make-Up: These may not be worn with uniform by any pupil in KS3.
-Pupils in KS4 may wear discreet make-up (i.e. light foundation, mascara, clear lip balm - no eyeliner or eye-shadow) and clear nail varnish only.
-No fake eyelashes or nails.

-Hair: Hair must be smart and professional.
-Only black or maroon hair fastenings.
+Visible body piercing is not acceptable.
+A discrete item of jewellery may be worn.
+Students may wear simple silver or gold earrings (plain metal, no costume jewels) one in each ear. - Nail Polish and Make-Up: These may not be worn with uniform by any pupil in KS3.
+Pupils in KS4 may wear discreet make-up (i.e. light foundation, mascara, clear lip balm no eyeliner or eye- shadow) and clear nail varnish only.
+No fake eyelashes or nails. - Hair: Hair must be smart and professional.
+Only dark hair fastenings.
 Hair should be a natural colour even if dyed.
 Hair should be styled in keeping with professional office dress.
 No extreme styles are permitted.
 Students must be clean shaven except for religious reasons.